George Heyman

 George Heyman is a Canadian politician and former social, environmental and labour activist.
-He has represented the district of Vancouver-Fairview in the Legislative Assembly of British Columbia since 2013 as a member of the British Columbia New Democratic Party (BC NDP).
-He currently serves as Minister of Environment and Climate Change Strategy of British Columbia.
+He represented the district of Vancouver-Fairview in the Legislative Assembly of British Columbia from 2013 until 2024 as a member of the British Columbia New Democratic Party (BC NDP).
+He served as Minister of Environment and Climate Change Strategy of British Columbia.

 Background

 He was born in Vancouver to Stefan and Marta Heyman, a Polish-Jewish couple who escaped occupied Poland during the Second World War by way of Japan with the help of Chiune Sugihara, the Japanese Empire vice-consul at Kaunas, Lithuania.
 The Heymans were sponsored by relatives in Canada, settling in Vancouver where Stefan worked as a machinist while getting his engineering credentials recognized.

 Heyman briefly worked as a logger before becoming a log scaler with the British Columbia Ministry of Forests in 1978.
 He became involved in the labour movement, eventually serving as president of the British Columbia Government and Service Employees' Union (BCGEU) from 1999 to 2008.
 As a representative of BCGEU, he was a federal government appointee as a governor of the Canadian Centre for Occupational Health and Safety from 1998 to 2000.
 He also served on the governing panel of administrators of the B.C.
 Workers’ Compensation Board (now WorkSafeBC) from 1997 to 2001, and chaired the WCB’s audit committee.

 From April 2009 to December 2012 Heyman served as executive director of the Sierra Club BC.
 He oversaw the financial and administrative health of the organization as well as being Sierra Club’s primary public spokesperson on issues regarding energy, mining, conservation of species and habitat, climate change, environmental assessment, forest management and sustainable economic alternatives.
 Effective January 1, 2013, he took a leave of absence to run in the provincial election.